The Old Coastguard

 They've built the reputation of their kitchen on the maxim that the best things in life are kept simple and it's truer than anywhere here in Mousehole.
 This is a traditional menu that takes good ingredients and gives them a very simple but classic treatment.

-Matt Smith became Head Chef in February 2015.
+Jamie Porter became Head Chef in June 2019.
 He is passionate about sustainability and locality in his kitchen and follows the company's ethos on food sourcing and on the development of talent in his kitchen.
 Well executed classic food, driven, understandably with the proximity of Newlyn just two miles to the west, by seafood and shellfish.

-Wine is as important as the food at The Old Coastguard and its list was recently named the overall UK Wine List of the Year in the Imbibe 2016 Wine List of the Year awards, a real feather in the cap for Cornwall.
+Wine is as important as the food at The Old Coastguard and recently, EatDRINKSleep has been awarded Restaurant Wine List of the Year by the International Wine Challenge, IWC 2019 Merchants Awards at the glittering Grosvenor House.

 About The Old Coastguard Hotel